Niki Zimling: Senior career

 On 12 November 2006, Zimling was called up to the Denmark squad for the first time, but withdrew due to injury.
-On 11 November 2010, after two and a half years waiting, he returned to the Danish national football team in a friendly against Czech Republic, earning his second match for the national team.
+On 11 November 2010, after two and a half years waiting, he returned to the Denmark national team in a friendly against Czech Republic, earning his second match for the national team.
 Zimling made his first appearance for Denmark in two years against Czech Republic on 17 November 2010, coming on as a 69th-minute substitute, in a 0–0 draw.
 He was called up again when Denmark had to face Iceland, and played from the beginning because Christian Poulsen was in lack of match fitness.
 Zimling made his first start for the national team against Iceland on 4 June 2011, playing the whole game, in a 2–0 win.
 He played the rest of the qualification alongside his childhood friend William Kvist on the Danish midfield, as Denmark qualified for the UEFA Euro 2012.